aresssera/timeSeriesFeatures/README.md

 The analysis introduced in https://github.com/hendersontrent/feature-set-comp was used as a guideline.

 ### Execution
-All test can be run immidiately.
+All tests can be run immidiately.

 If you want to use your own data, you can calculate the features using _calcFeat_.
-Dabei sollte das Format beachtet werden (siehe
+_compTime_ can be used directly.
+For all others, _correlationMatrices_ must be run first.

+### Output

+The outputs are stored in the correspongind folder _output_

+## Feature Impact

+Six commonly used models were tested for each task.
+In both cases, the features of _TSFEL_ and _tsfresh_ were investigated in combination with _Random Forest_ models.

+### Execution

+All tests can be run.
+If

+### Output

+The output plot are not stored in a directory.